-All contingent oil resources assessed are associated with the AJ-1 discovery well, drilled in Block 2B in 1988.
+All contingent oil resources assessed are associated with the A-J1 discovery well, drilled in Block 2B in 1988.
 This area is known as the Gazania prospect.
 The A-J1 well found and tested stratigraphically trapped oil within a sedimentary section of Lower Cretaceous age, known as the Lacustrine Sequence.
 One drill-stem test in the lower part of the Lacustrine Sequence flowed 36 degree API gravity oil at an average rate of 190 barrels per day over a 36 hour duration flow period.
-There is significant uncertainty in the thickness, quality, connectivity and areal extent of the Lacustrine Sequence away from AJ-1.
-The estimated gross 2C unrisked resources associated with the AJ-1 oil discovery were assessed at 36.7 million barrels of oil.
+There is significant uncertainty in the thickness, quality, connectivity and areal extent of the Lacustrine Sequence away from A-J1.
+The estimated gross 2C unrisked contingent resources associated with the A-J1 oil discovery were assessed at 36.7 million barrels of oil.
 These contingent oil resources are assigned to the project maturity sub-class "Development Unclarified" and considered "Light Crude and Medium Crude Oil", as defined in the COGE Handbook, on the basis that significant further appraisal is needed to clarify potential for development.
-Successful exploitation of the AJ-1 well oil discovery is contingent on further appraisal drilling to better define the extent of the accumulation and the continuity of the reservoir, the demonstration of commercial well flow rates, the definition of development plans and the demonstration of commerciality before they can be classified as reserves.
+Successful exploitation of the A-J1 well oil discovery is contingent on further appraisal drilling to better define the extent of the accumulation and the continuity of the reservoir, the demonstration of commercial well flow rates, the definition of development plans and the demonstration of commerciality before they can be classified as reserves.
 A 30% chance of development for the contingent resources has been predicted.

 The project development plan for these contingent resources is a conceptual study, given that additional drilling and assessment is needed, as well as additional well testing, before consideration can be given to development.
 The economic status of these contingent resources is undetermined since further exploration work is needed to determine whether economic recoverable volumes are present in the area.
+There is uncertainty that it will be commercially viable to produce any portion of the contingent resources.